Reading Six: The Arabos Script of Glowgem

 Using this mode, then, our word lagashden comes out as:

 One sometimes comes across Arabos texts that are colorless, more or less resembling Hebrew or Aramaic in that the script acknowledges the existence of vowels to some extent (the matres lectionis in the Semitic tongues, the vowel classes built into Arabos), but doesn't spell them out fully.
 Far more common, however, is the so-called Plain Mode, which instead of colors uses diacritics to mark the vowel families.
 It's less glitzy, less monumental, but easier on the eye for regular use.
-This mode is standard in Sandalion's homeworld of Parasai.
+This mode is standard in Sandalion's home system of Parasai.
 The five vowel families are represented by the following glyphs:

 Arabos vowel points as used in Parasai.